Berettyóújfalu

-Berettyóújfalu is a town in Hajdú-Bihar county, in center of the Northern Great Plain region of eastern Hungary, near the border with Romania.
+Berettyóújfalu (/hu/; Itfalău, Uifalău) is a town in Hajdú-Bihar county, in center of the Northern Great Plain region of eastern Hungary, near the border with Romania.
 It is strategically located, being 35 km south of Debrecen, the second largest city in Hungary, and 40 km west of Oradea, the tenth largest city in Romania.
 Berettyóújfalu is named after the river Berettyó.

 Geography

 It covers an area of 170.98 km2 and has a population of about 15,000 people.

 History

 This area has been inhabited since ancient times.
 A lot of artifacts from the late Bronze Age were found in the town area.
 In the Iron Age, Scythians, Sarmatians, Celts and Huns conquered this area one after another.

 After the Hungarian conquest of the Carpathian Basin (C.E.
 9–10th century) 14–15 villages came to be in this area where semi-nomad farming took place.
 The villages were built on the top of the hills, because this area was a huge swamp.
 People used boats to travel between the hills.
 Every settlement had at least one port.

 The center of the villages was named Herpály.
 The first written mention of the village was the Regestrum Varadi in the 13th century.
 Herpály was important because of a Romanesque monastery (built in the 12th century).
 The village and the monastery were destroyed twice.
 No written records have survived about the monastery after the Mongol invasion of Europe (C.E.
 1241–1242. in Hungary).
 At the first half of the 19th century the height of the walls was 8–12 m.
 Each of the two towers stood, until a local landowner demolished the north tower, because it was life-threatening.
 The bricks were offered to the base structure of the Reformed Church's organ.
 The ruin of the tower is called "csonkatorony" (lit. crooked tower) by the locals.
 The south tower and only its foundation is visible today.

 Herpály had four streets in 1418, according to degree possession of sharing.
 The village had three pubs: one had a guestroom, the others had cellars.
 The estimated number of villagers was fewer than 300 people.